Sophietje/Verification-Tool-Overview/Tools/Libraries/Owl.md

 Depends on how the library is used.
 See **Internals** below.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
-The library can be used to e.g. translate LTL to ω-automata, determinise Büchi automata, or to simplify an LTL formula.
+The library can be used to e.g. translate LTL to $\omega$-automata, determinise Büchi automata, or to simplify an LTL formula.
 A complete list of what Owl can be used for is available on the repository.

 #### Comments:
 License: GPL v3.0